kosl/kronoterm2mqtt/README.md

 Gets information from the Kronoterm heat pump connected to Modbus TEX interface.
-While this should work for all Kronoterm heat pumps the software was only verified to run on ETERA with Heat pump manager V3.13-1.
+While this should work for all Kronoterm heat pumps the software was verified to run on ETERA ground source heat pump with Heat pump manager V3.13-1 and WPG-10-K2 HT ground source heat pump with Heat pump manager V2.12-1 (19200 baud rate).
 From the Kronoterm modbus specification the registers are the same for all Kronoterm heat pumps.

 While reading Modbus registers from the pump the kronoterm2mqtt sends MQTT discovery events from KRONOTERM to MQTT broker (Mosquito) that